hashicorp/consul/plugin/kubernetes/README.md

 This plugin implements dynamic health checking.
 Currently this is limited to reporting healthy when the API has synced.

-## Watch

-This plugin implements watch.
-A client that connects to CoreDNS using `coredns/client` can be notified of changes to A, AAAA, and SRV records for Kubernetes services and endpoints.

 ## Examples

 Handle all queries in the `cluster.local` zone.
 Connect to Kubernetes in-cluster.
 Also handle all